Skip to main content

 Philadelphia Orchestra and The Academy of Music – Philadelphia, Pennsylvania

 Founded in 1900, the Philadelphia Orchestra is one of the oldest in the USA.
-Treat yourself to a performance at the Kimmel Center for the Performing Arts in the Avenue of the Arts cultural district, or catch a neighborhood chamber music concert — performances take place throughout the city from February to June and are free to attend.
+Treat yourself to a performance at the Kimmel Center for the Performing Arts in the Avenue of the Arts cultural district, or catch a neighborhood chamber music concert — performances take place throughout the city and are free to attend.
 Just down the street, the orchestra owns the historic Academy of Music, the oldest opera house in the USA still hosting ballets, Broadway musicals and rock concerts.

 St. Louis Symphony – St. Louis, Missouri